MicrosoftDocs/azure-devops-docs/docs/work/reference/process-templates/customize-process.md

 ---
-title: Customize a process template | Team Services & TFS
+title: Customize a process template | VSTS & TFS
 description: Define the objects and processes available to you when you create a team project - Team Foundation Server (TFS) ms.prod: visual-studio-tfs-dev14 ms.technology: vs-devops-wit